-Subsistence fishing is currently open 24 hours a day, seven days per week with 7.5-inch or smaller mesh gillnets and fish wheels.
+Subsistence fishing is currently open with 7.5-inch or smaller mesh gillnets and fish wheels.

 Effective 8 p.m.
 Wednesday, July 2, salmon fishing is closed.
-Fish wheels and gillnets larger than 4-inch are not allowed.
-Gillnets of 4-inch or smaller mesh may be used to target nonsalmon and are restricted to 60-feet or less in length and must be operated as a set net near shore.
+Fish wheels and gillnets with mesh larger than 4-inches are not allowed.
+Gillnets with 4-inch or smaller mesh may be used to target nonsalmon but are restricted to 60-feet or less in length and must be operated as a set net near shore.